 Adopting a baby can be a lengthy process - How did you get through the wait?

 We really didn’t wait that long.
-We only waited to be matched for four months.
-We were only homestudy ready for two of those months.
+We only waited to be chosen for four months and we were only homestudy ready for two of those months.
 We got the call that our baby had been born.
-We didn’t even get the “you have been matched.”
-We just got “the baby has been born and the parents want you to go to Kentucky.”
+We didn’t even get the, “You have been chosen.”
+We just got, “The baby has been born and the parents want you to go to Kentucky.”

 Describe receiving the call that your baby was being born and traveling to meet him/ her: